 Day 22: May 1st.
 PLAN: Laggan to Blackburn of Corrieyairack ~ 35 km.
 Bothy at Blackburn of Corrieyairack NH 3817 0289.
 ACTUAL: as plan, except that having walked more like 35 km the day before I was at the bothy by 2 pm!

 Day 24: May 3rd.
 PLAN: Fort Augustus to Allt Ladaidh via Mandally 28 km.
 Wild camp in forest near Allt Ladaidh grid reference 230 003.
-ACTUAL: Glen Garry is hopeless for camping, the terrain is impossible due to the tree felling.
+ACTUAL: Glen Garry is hopeless for camping due to the tree felling.
 I was lucky to find a pitch eventually at Garrygualach, a long day!

 Day 25: May 4th.
 PLAN: Allt Ladaidh to Cluanie 29 km.
 Possibly Cluanie Inn 01320 340238 for dinner.
 Wild camp past Cluanie.
-ACTUAL: arriving at the friendly Cluanie Inn well ahead of plan I used their WiFi to book a bed at the amazing Alltbeithe Youth Hostel, one of many highlights of the walk.
+ACTUAL: arriving at the friendly Cluanie Inn well ahead of plan I used their WiFi to book a bed at the amazing Alltbeithe Youth Hostel.

 Day 26: May 5th.
 PLAN: Cluanie to Morvich, 26 km.
 Morvich Caravan Club site, Inverinate, IV40 8HQ.
 ACTUAL: a nice short day from Alltbeithe along the Affric – Kintail Trail, I was at Morvich by 2 pm.